RAKSHASRIA/Environmental-Monitoring/README.md

    Prototype: Develop prototypes or proof-of-concept systems that demonstrate the feasibility of IoT solutions.
 Test these prototypes in real-world scenarios to refine their functionality and reliability.

   Test: Gather feedback from users, environmental experts, and stakeholders to refine the prototypes further.
-Ensure that the solutions align with the identified problems and address the specific needs of the environmental management context.
+Ensure that the solutions align with the identified problems and address the specific needs of the environmental monitoring  context.